 What’s the difference between an invitee and a user?

 An invitee is just that: someone you’ve invited to your wedding via your Guest List.
 A user is someone who has been invited to your wedding and has responded to your RSVP questions and created an account.
 (Did you catch all those ands?)
-We indicate a user with an icon that corresponds to their sign up method: Facebook, Google, or Email.
 You might wonder why the invitee and the user don’t automatically merge.
 It’s because the information you input and the information your guest provides doesn’t always match up.
 Let’s say I send an invite to Chris1234@email.com.
 Chris opens his invite email, but rather than RSVPing with Chris1234@email.com, he uses his Facebook account he created with Chris1234@email.com.
-You’ll now see two of Chris (duplicates) in your Guest List: one as an invitee with no icon, and one as a user with a Facebook icon.
-When this happens, you want to merge the two rows.
+You’ll now see two of Chris (duplicates) in your Guest List.
+When this happens, you’ll want to merge the two entries.

 Why do I need to merge guests?